-The plain language of the statutes of two states, New Jersey and Washington, requires that the defendant's conduct cause the child harm in order for the State to secure a conviction.
-49 It is unclear whether actual harm must be the outcome of the defendant's behavior.
-Neither statute specifies whether physical or emotional harm are required in order to obtain a conviction.
-Both are unclear about whether placing a child "in a situation in which harm could result" is a criminal act.
+The plain language of the statutes of New Jersey and Washington, requires that a defendant's conduct cause a child harm in order for the State to secure a conviction.48 It is not clear whether actual harm must be the outcome of the defendant's behavior, nor does either state indicate whether physical or emotional harm are required for a conviction.
+Neither state's statute specifies whether placing a child "in a situation in which harm could result" is a criminal act.

-Despite the plain language of each statute requiring harm for conviction, courts in both New Jersey and Washington have determined that the exposing a child to a substantial risk of harm is sufficient to secure a conviction under the endangerment statute.50 The State of Washington has enacted a statute that provides that, "[a] person is guilty of the crime of endangerment with a controlled substance if the person knowingly or intentionally permits a [...] child to be exposed to..." any of the drugs enumerated in the statute.51 This statute appears to address the factual situation that faced the Fuqua Court.52
+Despite plain language requiring harm for conviction, courts in both New Jersey and Washington have determined that exposing a child to a substantial risk of harm is sufficient to secure a conviction under the endangerment statute.49 The State of Washington enacted a statute that provides that, "[a] person is guilty of the crime of endangerment with a controlled substance if the person knowingly or intentionally permits a ... child to be exposed to..." any of the drugs enumerated in the statute.50 This statute appears to address the factual situation that faced the Fuqua Court.51